mgvit2021/mgvit2021/README.md

 ### About Me
 - 🔭 Currently in Senior Year, pursuing Computer Science Engineering at VIT University, Chennai.
 - ⚡ Experienced in JavaScript, MERN Stack and Java Development.
-- 💬 Reach out to me to discuss about new technologies, interview prepration, life thoughts, anything!
+- 💬 Reach out to me to discuss about new technologies, interview prepration, anything!

 ### Connect with me, I'm happy to help!
   - [LinkedIn](https://www.linkedin.com/in/mridul-gupta2021)